BardicDefense/purple-hack/README.md

 exist, but can only be found if the party searches the hex, moving off the beaten path to seek out points of interest there.
 A hex may have both types.

-Searching a hex requires spending the same number of hex points that it cost to enter the hex, and, like entering a hex, is only complete when the full hex point cost is paid.
+Searching a hex requires spending the same number of travel points that it cost to enter the hex, and, like entering a hex, is only complete when the full hex point cost is paid.
 Such a search will reveal any hidden features present in a hex.
 Once a hidden feature has been located, it can be found again without searching.